utopia-rise/godot-kotlin-jvm/docs/src/doc/getting-started/gradle.md

 That is it, you have the wrapper installed!
 The command will produce several files but the important ones are `gradlew` and `gradlew.bat`.
 Moving forward we will be using `gradlew` to run gradle (`gradlew.bat` on Windows).
 The first time `gradlew` is used it will download the gradle version you have specified before.

 ## Setup
-Once you have the wrapper installed, we need to setup the Gradle plugin this binding provides.
+Once you have the wrapper installed, we need to setup the Gradle plugin this module provides.
 Without the plugin, you will have to manually define all needed dependencies, manually register your classes, signals, properties, functions and manually create and copy the needed jar's in the correct way.
 To make our lives easier we use the gradle plugin which does all of this for us.
 Doing this, our `build.gradle.kts` file will look like this:

 ```kotlin